OPENDAP/loaddap/OSX_Resources/ReadMe.txt

  $Id$

+Updated for 3.6.1

+Fixes for the URLs in the online documentation.

+Updated for version 3.6.0

+** Linux RPM USERS

+If you're reading this after installing using theLinux RPM, loaddap installsinto /usr/bin from the RPM and that's the only directory you need to add toyour matlabpath (because the help files go there as well; we install them ina bin directory because automake wants to put the scripts there and becauseit makes for a simpler configuration in Matlab).

+** End Linux RPM Users

-Be sure to add /usr/local/bin to your matlabpath!
-For example, you could add
+Be sure to add loaddap's directory to your matlabpath!
+For example, you couldadd

      addpath /usr/local/bin